Skip to main content

 Woodland trails at Jenkins Arboretum

-Celebrate the height of spring blooms with two full days devoted to the artistry of garden design.
+The tour’s public gardens are equally exceptional.
 At Chanticleer—often called the most beautiful garden in America—discover a living masterpiece of horticultural imagination, where each area reveals inventive plant combinations, bold color, and an unmistakable sense of joy.
-Continue to Stoneleigh: A Natural Garden, where a former Gilded Age estate has been reimagined as a sanctuary of native plants, historic trees, and graceful stonework that honors the landscape’s past while embracing its ecological future.
+A former Gilded Age estate has been reimagined as Stoneleigh, a natural garden filled with native plants, historic trees, and graceful stonework that honors the landscape’s past while embracing its ecological future.
 Also visit Jenkins Arboretum a serene, 48-acre oasis where native plants, woodland trails, and seasonal blooms create a vibrant sanctuary for nature lovers and garden enthusiasts alike.

 Overnight accommodations are at the charming Mendenhall Inn, including a 3-course dinner in the Library Room.